 ● Pay above the national minimum wage

-increasing to 29 days after 2 years’ service and to 31 days after 5 years’ service
+● 28 days leave per year including public holidays, pro rata for part time employees, increasing to 29 days after 2 years’ service and to 31 days after 5 years’ service

-● Comprehensive service-specific induction and ongoing regular supervision, training
+● Comprehensive service-specific induction and ongoing regular supervision, training and development

-● Working alongside and shadowing a colleague who will support you as you settle into
+● Working alongside and shadowing a colleague who will support you as you settle into your new role

 ● Opportunity and support to achieve a work-based level 2 or 3 qualification